mkondratek/git-machete-blog-post/blog.md

 It allows for looking at the state of the repository from a previously inexperienceable perspective.
 It puts the primary focus on branches (rather than commits), their relationship to each other and also to the remote repository.
-Moreover, it gives both diagnostic and restorative functionalities for the shape of the repository and the mentioned relationships.
 It finds an outstanding application in maintaining linear Git history.